No visit to our city is complete without a stop in Chinatown Vancouver.

 - Dim sum/BBQ/Seafood restaurants

 One of the most popular things to do is to simply wander in to these exotic storefronts and marvel at the ancient remedies, savour a warm cup of tea and sample some of the best Chinese food on this side of the Pacific.

-The neighbourhoods heritage status and relatively low rents have attracted numerous non-traditional stores, restaurants, cafes and bars, bringing a renewed vibrancy to the area.
+Also, the neighbourhood’s relatively low rents have attracted tons of up and coming chefs, mixologists, and retailers bringing a renewed vibrancy to the area.

 Chinatown is truly a feast for all five senses.

 Undoubtedly the main attraction for visitors to Chinatown, the Dr. Sun Yat-sen Classical Garden was the first Chinese (or “Scholars”) garden built outside of China, and remains the largest outside of Asia.

 The Garden is fashioned to employ the Chinese philosophical principles of Feng Shui and Taoism, in which the pursuit of balance between opposites is critical to the maintenance of peace and tranquility.

 The balance between the serene garden and the surrounding urban environment is augmented by the vivaciousness of the flowers in contrast to the stillness of the ponds and craggy rocks.

 The site contains a freely accessible public park, in addition to the garden, the entrance to which is available for a small fee.